Sb1947/Super-Tic-Tac-Toe-Silly-3/README.md

 - A player wins a small board by getting three of their marks in a row, column, or diagonal within that board, just like in classic Tic Tac Toe.
 Once a small board is won, it is counted as "closed" for that player in the large grid.

+#### Tie in a Small Board:

+- If neither player wins a small board, it is considered a draw.
+This board is now effectively "closed" and cannot be played in.

 #### Free Move Rule:

 - If a player’s move sends the opponent to a closed or fully occupied small board, the opponent can then place their mark on any open square in any open small board on the large grid.
 This rule also applies if a small board has already resulted in a draw and cannot be won by either player.

   ##### For Example:
   <img width="1440" alt="Screenshot 2025-01-09 at 1 14 26 PM" src="https://github.com/user-attachments/assets/e4220f33-7f3d-45ff-bd5f-560189dcc2d1" />